ucdavis-informatics/pieval/README.md

 # data source config
 #################
 '''
-The persistence layer can be either filesystem (csv files) or and RDMBS database.
-The file system approach is good for feature development but not appropriate for production deployments
+The persistence layer can be either filesystem (csv files) or and RDMBS database The file system approach is good for feature development but not appropriate for production deployments

-As of 2019-01-15 - the db data loader class is still in development.
-Don't use yet

 For prod deployments:
 - change DATASOURCE_TYPE = 'db'